 To instruct Iain please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

-Iain Munro has a general commercial and common law practice, with particular advocacy and advisory experience in the fields of information technology, energy, shipbuilding, shipping, construction, and professional negligence disputes.
+Iain Munro has a general commercial law practice, with particular advocacy and advisory experience in the fields of information technology, energy, shipbuilding, shipping, construction, and professional negligence disputes.

 He has a particular interest in China and frequently acts for Chinese parties in complex and high-value international arbitrations and litigation.
 As co-counsel with Chinese lawyers, he has advised on the negotiation and drafting of contracts, including one of the largest offshore deals in Chinese history.
 Over the last two years, and with other members of Chambers, he has delivered a short course on International Arbitration in China.